Luke5273/Ainsley-TG/Locations/General Structures/District Hideout.md

+- Is pretty standardised, devils and all that
+- Used as the general hideout, seen as

 - Entry
 	- entry through a fake sewer grate, normally near a business that is being offered [[protection]]
 	- passcode that changes often. fortnightly rotation based on something (talk to Ainsley, maybe based on phase of moon?), uses a cypher on an object (think of rfid card with a password on top) which is waved over the grate